LLDM-Doom-Modding/ZChecker/README.md

 There are many other CCMDs that include a wide range of options of controlling the Actors, providing useful information about some rarely- or non-changing datasets, partially controlling instances of the Thinker superclass.

+#### General notes for CCMDs

+Wildcards in actor class names are `*` (asterisk) and `-` (hyphen).

+`*` may be replaced with any amount (including 0). `-` works the same way but will have at least one character.

+Wildcards may be used anywhere and more than once in the mask, so a string like "a-a-a-a" will be parsed as "ArachnotronPlasma", and string "*card" will list all actors whose names end with with "card".
+To select a specific classname from the list, you can use the `:<index>` or `,<index>` postfixes.
+For example, "`shot*:2`" will resolve to "Shotgun" (because first element in the list is a "ShotgunGuy" and second is a "Shotgun").

+Due to the internal netevent resolution restrictions, you won't be able to provide arbitrary number of space-delimited (" ") arguments for CCMDs.
+So, if you want to summon a ShotgunGuy that faces away from the player, will not infight others, has a TID of 4, and a great health value, you must specify all of the extra parameters in the comma-separated list: `zcsummon shotgunguy noinfight,relang:180,tid:4,hp:99999`.

 ### 3. The "Everything" maps